jadlr/documentation/dataformat/README.md

 	    service_name: print-service
 	    potocol: https
 	    port: 80
-	    transportation_protocol: tcp
+	    transport_protocol: tcp

-	talks_to:
+	interacts_with:
 	  - print-service
 	  - gateway-service

 	external_connections:
 	  - target: https://api.superdealz.me:443
-	    transportation_protocol: tcp
+	    transport_protocol: tcp
 		 via: proxy-service
 		 why: Need to sync data with it.
 	  - target: mqtt://192.xxx.xxx.xxx:5028
-		 transportation_protocol: tcp
+		 transport_protocol: tcp
 		 why: Get the latest Dealz.

 ```

 ### network.yaml

 In which `network_zone` is this service located?
+You choose what the values should be, e.g. DMZ, BACKEND, CORE, DATABASE.

 ```
 network_zone: